zzx66699/HTML/Elements.md

 </html>
 ```

-### <pre> element
+### 1. pre
-The HTML <pre> element defines preformatted text.
+it defines preformatted text.
-The text inside a <pre> element is displayed in a fixed-width font (usually Courier), and it preserves both spaces and line breaks
+The text inside is displayed in a fixed-width font (usually Courier), and it preserves both spaces and line breaks
 ```html
 <pre>
   My Bonnie lies over the ocean.